dotnet/docs-aspire/docs/fundamentals/aspire-sdk-templates.md

 :::zone-end

-> [!NOTE]
-> If you still have .NET Aspire 8.0 templates installed (from the workload), you'll see both .NET Aspire 8.0 and .NET Aspire 9.0 templates in the list.
-They can be distinguished by the version number in the template name.

 ## Available templates

 The .NET Aspire templates allow you to create new apps pre-configured with the .NET Aspire solutions structure and default settings.
 These projects also provide a unified debugging experience across the different resources of your app.